Stochastic Graphon Games with Jumps and Approximate Nash Equilibria: Introduction

-This paper aims to develop a graphon interacting model to solve graphon games with heterogeneous interactions and jumps, while maintaining tractability comparable to traditional MFG.
+In this paper we study graphon games with heterogeneous interactions and jumps and develop the associated limit theory.
 The traditional MFG framework is based on a fixed point problem describing the law of the state process $(X(t))_{t\in[0,T]}$ of a typical player.
-In the graphon game model, we consider a fixed point problem for a family of laws $(X_u(.))_{u\in I}$, which can be also viewed as the joint law of $(U, X)$, where $X$ is the state process and the uniform random variable $U$ in $I:=[0,1]$ is interpreted as the “label” (order of vertex on network in limiting sense) of the player in the graphon.
-Despite the heterogeneous interactions, we also include jumps in the dynamics to model the instantaneous impacts.
+In the graphon game model, we consider a fixed point problem for a family of laws $(X_u(.))_{u\in I}$. {\red We include jumps} in the dynamics to model the instantaneous impacts.
 The jumps are induced by Poisson random measures with different compensator measures for different labels, which is a source of individual heterogeneity.
+Furthermore, the graphon interaction is present in the diffusion term, which is not the case in the models in \cite{graphon2022lauriere, lacker2021soret}.
+In addition, we incorporate a control variable, not only in the drift, as in \cite{graphon2022lauriere, lacker2021soret}, but also in the diffusion and jump terms.
+More heterogeneity is thus introduced into our setup, and the interacting dynamic system is more complex compared to \cite{bayraktar2020graphon, wu2022}.
+The analysis becomes more involved in the connection between finite games and graphon games.
+Our previous paper \cite{amicaosu2022graphonbsde} studies graphon mean field Backward Stochastic Differential Equations (BSDEs) with jumps and the associated limit theory. {\red Although obtained for backward systems,} some results on propagation of chaos are useful here for the analysis of our graphon games.